-Sediment is some solid material - whether heavy or light - that is moved by some force and deposited in a new location.
-The general term used to refer to the force that moves sediment is erosion.
-This erosion is described as the removal and transportation of sediment.
-Sediment varies drastically in size, and can be as small as a grain of sand or as large as a boulder.
-Generally, sediment is composed of rocks, minerals, and the remains of plants and animals.
+Sediment is solid material that is moved around by natural processes, like wind, water, ice, or gravity.
+This solid material is then deposited in a new location.
+This transport-and-deposition process of sediment is known as erosion.
+The act of breaking down monolithic material into smaller pieces is known as weathering.
+Weathering and erosion together are the two processes responsible for the movement of sediment across the globe.
+Sediment varies in size and can be as small as a grain of sand or as large as a boulder.
+Sediment is traditionally composed of rocks, minerals, and the remains of plants and animals.

 Sediment in water is generally small, and is present in nearly every body of water.
 When sediment in water is floating it is known as suspended sediment.
-Conversely, sediment that settles on the bottom of a waterway is known as bedded sediment.
+Sediment that settles on the bottom of a waterway is known as bedded sediment.

 For a more in-depth exploration of sediment and its importance, click here.

 The process of moving sediment from one place to another through a variety of different mechanisms is known as sediment transport.
 Transport of sediment in moderate amounts is important for diverse ecosystems to exist.
 The amount of sediment that can be transported is dependent upon the flow rate of the fluid, with greater amounts of sediment able to be transported at higher flow rates.
 Another name for sediment transport is sediment load.

 Wind can move large volumes of sediment, and this is the main erosive force in arid environments.
 During a dust or sandstorm, wind can move dirt across a plane.
 Sand dunes are created when rocky sediment is worn down by wind and the sediment is deposited in one place.